 An OWI 5th charge carries serious felony penalties.
-Hire a top drunk driving attorney.
+Hire a top drunk driving defense attorney.

 Our defense attorneys regularly defend all drunk driving crimes.
 Your first was a ticket.
 The second OWI sent you to jail.
 Your fourth drunk driving resulted in a felony conviction.
 If you’ve successfully avoided prison in the past, now it’s even more crucial that you hire a top drunk driving defense attorney to defend you.
-We’ve kept clients out of prison on 5th offense cases.
-Certainly that’s our goal for all OWI clients.
+Prior to a change in the penalty scheme for 5th offense OWIs, our law firm successfully kept clients out of prison.
+The way the law stands now suggests that a presumptive minimum penalty of 1.5 years applies to these cases, but that with appropriate justifications the court can move lower.

 Felony OWI convictions result in serious collateral consequences, such as your right to possess a firearm.
-Even though drunk driving doesn’t have anything to do with that right, the felony conviction will prohibit you from every possessing a gun again.
+Even though drunk driving doesn’t have anything to do with firearms, a felony conviction will prohibit you from ever possessing a gun again.
 Along with the many collateral consequences of a felony conviction, there’s also a negative stigma attached to charges this serious.

 Our goal is to help you through this situation the best way we can.
 To speak with one of our top drunk driving defense attorneys, contact Van Severen Law Office at (414) 270-0202.
 We understand that OWI arrests frequently happen at night, and answer calls 24/7.